blurrycontour/zuul-gerrit/doc/source/developer/specs/nodepool-in-zuul.rst

 The following edge cases need to be considered with this approach:

-* When a new launcher starts up it won't process any locked nodes/requests, even though it might have a higher score than existing launchers.
+* When a new launcher starts up, it won't process any locked nodes/requests, even though it might have a higher score than existing launchers.

-* When a launcher is shut down the node/request is unlocked and the remaining launchers must decide based on the score who should continue with the node/request.
+* When a launcher is shut down, the node/request is unlocked and the remaining launchers must decide based on the score who should continue with the node/request.